Input/Output#

 The resulting data structure ds will include the centroid trajectories for each tracked bounding box, the boxes’ widths and heights, and their associated confidence values if provided.

-For more information on the bounding boxes data structure, see the movement bounding boxes dataset page.
+For more information on the bounding boxes data structure, see the movement datasets page.

 Saving pose tracks#